 |---|---|---|

 Specificity | Lists multiple specific concrete actions: 'dependency analysis', 'parallel tmux/Codex execution', 'self-healing heartbeat monitoring', and 'multi-agent task orchestration'.
-These are concrete technical capabilities. | 3 / 3 |
+These are concrete, identifiable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('Autonomous multi-agent task orchestration with dependency analysis, parallel tmux/Codex execution, and self-healing heartbeat monitoring') and when ('Use for large projects with multiple issues/tasks that need coordinated parallel execution'). | 3 / 3 |
+Completeness | Clearly answers both what ('autonomous multi-agent task orchestration with dependency analysis, parallel tmux/Codex execution, and self-healing heartbeat monitoring') and when ('Use for large projects with multiple issues/tasks that need coordinated parallel execution'). | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with specific technical niche: multi-agent orchestration, tmux/Codex execution, heartbeat monitoring.
-Unlikely to conflict with simpler task management or single-agent skills due to explicit parallel/multi-agent focus. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche: multi-agent parallel orchestration with tmux/Codex and heartbeat monitoring.
+This is unlikely to conflict with other skills due to its very specific combination of capabilities. | 3 / 3 |

 Total | 11 / 12 Passed |